-Residents are given the opportunity to co-facilitate interpersonal process and psychoeducational groups for students.
+Residents are given the opportunity to co-facilitate interpersonal process, psychoeducational, or support groups for students (workshops are also an option).
 In the past, graduate student groups, interpersonal process groups, and international student support groups have been offered (these are just some examples).
 Types of psychoeducational groups have included healthy relationships, social anxiety, emotional expression, stress management, mindfulness, grief, and overcoming procrastination.
 A resident usually facilitates at least one group for two terms.
 Residents are welcome to propose additional group ideas to co-lead with a senior staff member.